 - Feedback is essential.
 One of the best parts about being part of an online community is having people give you feedback on your work—people who understand what you're trying to do and can offer helpful suggestions for improvement.
 Feedback is essential for any content creator who wants to continue growing and developing their skillset—so being part of an online community is a great way to get the feedback you need.

 If you're not already involved in an online community, now is the time to start!
 There are tons of different content creators, so finding an online community that's right for you should be easy.
 Once you find a group you click with, get involved and start collaborating!
 Who knows—you might make some great friends (and great content!) along the way.

 Live events are a great way to connect with followers in real-time and give them a chance to experience your brand or message first-hand; They also provide an opportunity for people who might not be familiar with your work to learn more about what you do; If possible, try to host at least one live event every year; Not only will this help build buzz around your brand, but it will also give fans something to look forward to.

 Events are a fantastic way to bring your content to life and connect your audience deeper.
 But what if you don't have the time or resources to host an event?
 Or what if you want to reach a wider audience than you could physically accommodate at an event?

-There are many live streaming platforms, so choosing one right for you and your audience is essential.
-Some things you might want to consider include:
+There are many live-streaming platforms, so choosing one right for you and your audience is essential.
+Some things you might want to consider include the following:

 -The quality of the live stream (HD, 4K, etc.)